Flood Advisory issued for Brunswick by NWS - NewsBreak

 Flood Advisory issued for Brunswick by NWS

-Effective: 2021-08-07 08:53:00 EDT Expires: 2021-08-07 10:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: A Flood Advisory means that localized flooding is possible near small streams, creeks, and especially poor drainage areas.
+Effective: 2021-08-07 09:27:00 EDT Expires: 2021-08-07 10:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: A Flood Advisory means that localized flooding is possible near small streams, creeks, and especially poor drainage areas.
 Flooding is also possible at prone low-lying areas along roads, which can make driving hazardous.
 Stay away from flooded ditches and do not drive across any flooded roads.
-Target Area: Brunswick The National Weather Service in Wilmington has issued a * Flood Advisory for South Central Brunswick County in southeastern North Carolina * Until 1000 AM EDT. * At 853 AM EDT, Radar indicates heavy rain will fall over coastal locations that have already received a few inches of rain this morning, and minor flooding is likely. * Some locations that will experience flooding include Oak Island, Shallotte, Holden Beach, Ocean Isle Beach, Civie Town and Varnamtown.alerts.weather.gov
+Target Area: Brunswick The National Weather Service in Wilmington has extended the * Flood Advisory for Southeastern Brunswick County in southeastern North Carolina Northern New Hanover County in southeastern North Carolina * Until 1000 AM EDT. * At 850 AM EDT, The flood advisory has been extended because heavy rain is still falling from Supply to Town Creek to near Leland, where an additional inch or two of rain may fall through 10 am. * Some locations that will experience flooding include Leland, Boiling Spring Lakes, Town Creek, Mill Creek, Brunswick County Community College Main Campus.alerts.weather.gov

 Comments / 0